 “They must be part estimator, part designer, part engineer, part contractor and part mediator.
 They need to take every issue concerning cost, project schedule and budget into consideration when estimating, planning and reporting cost data.
 Any smart developer or property owner should ensure a cost manager is part of their project, every time.”

 Cost management specialists New Zealand wide

-In Auckland you’ll find Jacques Olivier at the helm, while in Christchurch Sabina Jereb is leading the team.
+In Auckland you’ll find Asela Premaratne at the helm, while in Christchurch Sabina Jereb is leading the team.
 Both bring a high level of knowledge and cost consultancy experience to their roles.
 The Bay of Plenty office recently welcomed Linda Lodetti, who has over 35 years’ national and international experience in the quantity surveying field.